 In the 1700's and 1800's, fur seals were almost completely wiped out by sealers.
 Captain James Cook visited the island of South Georgia in 1775 and reported that there a great many seals present.
 This led to sealers setting sail to bring back the pelts of these animals.
 They were very popular for their dense short fibred fur that was made into ladies coats.

 Within 25 years of being discovered, the catch for a single summer was 112,000 animals.
 By 1822, the southern fur seal was virtually extinct on South Georgia.
 Ironically, it was the quest for new populations of fur seals that led to much of the early exploration of Antarctica and the Southern Ocean.

 By the beginning of the 1900's the southern fur seal was a rare animal indeed, a single male was sighted on South Georgia in 1916 and duly killed.The rest of the fur seal story is much happier.
 In 1931 a scientific expedition discovered a small breeding colony of a few hundred on Bird Island (just off the coast of South Georgia).

 The decline of the fur seal coincided with the rise of whaling.
 Baleen whales and fur seals both feed on the same food - krill.
 As the whales were slaughtered in ever increasing numbers so there was ever more krill available for the fur seals to feed on.

-By the end of the 1950's the world population of fur seals stood at about 5 000, by 1976 on South Georgia alone it had reached 100 000.
+By the end of the 1950's the world population of fur seals stood at about 5 000, by 1976 on South Georgia alone it had reached 100,000.
 In 1993 the estimated population was around 1.5 million with more and more seals being found further away from South Georgia and beginning to breed further afield too.
-The population in 2000 was estimated to be around 4 million though this is based on projected figures from 1993.
+The population in 2015 is estimated to be between 5 and 7.5 million though this is in part based on projected earlier figures.

 So altogether this is a story of a remarkable come-back almost from the brink of extinction to one of a very large and healthy population of these wonderful creatures.